 Then, it rained.
 HAHA

 This little pool right here is where I stayed for most of the three hours.
-I could dip myself here the entire day.
+I could dip myself here all day long.

 10. Late Lunch at the Checkpoint’s Restobar